randerzander/SaltSplitter/README.md

 java -jar target/SaltSpliter-0.0.1-SNAPSHOT.jar conf/example.props
 ```

-Configuration is exposed through the files in the conf directory.
+Configuration is exposed in the conf directory. `example.props`

+Make sure to set the correct number of salt buckets in `conf/example.props`.

+The argument to the ntile UDF in `conf/query.sql` specifies how many additional region splits to execute.